LodongDev/health-agent/README.md

 You have 7 days to make payment.

 After payment confirmation:
-  • Decryption tool delivered within 6 hours
+  - Decryption tool delivered within 6 hours
-  • Full support provided during decryption
+  - Full support provided during decryption
-  • Security consultation included
+  - Security consultation included

 If no payment within 7 days:
-  • Decryption key will be deleted
+  - Decryption key will be deleted
-  • Your data will be permanently unrecoverable
+  - Your data will be permanently unrecoverable
-  • Backup copies will be retained indefinitely
+  - Backup copies will be retained indefinitely

 ================================================================================
                         CONTACT INFORMATION
 ================================================================================

 Email: sourpineapplesdajicjzx@protonmail.com

 When contacting us, include:
-  • Your repository name
+  - Your Victim ID: LODONG-2026-0102-SP
-  • Brief description of your organization
+  - Brief description of your organization
-  • Proof of payment (TXID) when ready
+  - Proof of payment (TXID) when ready

 We respond within 12 hours.